wilsonplau/subscriptions-dapp/documents/design_pattern_decisions.md

 ## Implementation of Restricted Access

 Restricted access is also a common pattern that is used in many smart contracts.
 There are a number of functions that are reserved for the owner to use and a different set of function that are reserved for a complementary SubscriptionWallet / SubscriptionManager contract to use.
 This is also implemented across a few getter functions that allows different levels of information to be accessed by the owner of the subscription, a subscriber and a random person.
-For example, an individual can access their subscription information only if they are the actual subscriber; in all other cases, the functions would return default values.
+For example, an individual can access their subscription information only if they are the actual subscriber; in all other cases, the functions would return default or null values.

 ## Implementation of Circuit Breakers